Classification: Nonsteroidal Antiandrogen

 If a caregiver prepares your dose for you, they should consider wearing gloves or pour the pills directly from their container into the cap, a small cup, or directly into your hand.
 They should avoid touching the pills.
 They should always wash their hands before and after giving you the medication.
 Pregnant or nursing women should not prepare the dose for you.
 Ask your oncology team where to return any unused medication for disposal.
 Do not flush down the toilet or throw in the trash.

 Where do I get this medication?

-Bicalultamide is available through retail, mail order, and specialty pharmacies.
-Your oncology team will work with your prescription drug plan to identify an in-network retail/mail order pharmacy for medication distribution.
+Bicalutamide is available through retail or mail order pharmacy.
+Your oncology team will work with your prescription drug plan to identify an in-network, retail or mail order pharmacy for medication distribution.

 Possible Side Effects

 There are a number of things you can do to manage the side effects of bicalutamide.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 - Keep well-hydrated with eight glasses of water daily.

 - Drink ice water or apply an ice pack at the onset of a hot flash.